a-laughlin/bonegular/README.md

 # Bonegular <a name="introduction"></a>

+**This project is no longer maintained.** - If you'd like to take ownership of this project, let me know - I'll transfer it to you.

 ### Backbone-Inspired Models and Collections for Angular

 <img style="float: right; width: 125px; margin-left: 20px;" src="https://dl.dropboxusercontent.com/u/832215/bonegular.png" />